-Men’s facial hair very often grows at a low angle to the skin.
-Men with extra thick or curly hair are especially prone to bumps a condition called Pseudofolliculitis barbae.
-This results in a red bump and skin irritation.
-They are not dangerous.
-Just a facial hair stuck below the skin.
+Men’s facial hair often grows at a low angle to the skin.
+Men with thick or curly hair are especially prone to bumps a condition called Pseudofolliculitis barbae.
+This results in a red bump and skin irritation but don't worry they're not dangerous just annoying.

 What causes razor bumps?

 2 main things:

 - YOU SHAVE TOO CLOSE: For most of us getting a close shave is ideal and the multi-blade cartridges from Gillette that lift the hair are great for a smooth shave.
 But for the select few who struggle with bumps your chances for the hair to curl under the skin and crate the razor bump increases with closeness.
 If you have sensitive skin or curly hair you may want to switch to a double edge blade that cuts on a 30 degree angle with only one blade.

 - YOU SHAVE AGAINST THE GRAIN: Again, in the quest for the smoothest face possible you end up shaving both with and against the hair grain.
 When you shave against the grain the blade pulls the hair UP and away from the skin so once again you are cutting the hair below the surface of the skin.

 If you do not have super curly, thick hair or sensitive skin, a Gillette Mach 3 or Fusion will work great for you.
 They are convenient and easy to use and shave super close.
 However, if you have a history of razor burn and bumps you should learn how to shave with a safety razor.
 Why?